 The radioactive seeds remain permanently in the prostate but become inactive within 10-12 months.
 Patients can return to normal activities within days, though temporary urinary symptoms may occur as the prostate adjusts to treatment.

-Photodynamic Therapy for Cancer: Light-Activated Treatment
+Photodynamic Therapy (PDT) for Prostate Cancer: Light-Activated Treatment

 Current research shows promise for: